 Another possible solution that works for some people is for one spouse to perform homosexual acts on the other spouse, with a role-reversal.
 There is a multi-billion-dollar industry in “sex toys,” some of which are clearly intended to allow quasi-homosexual sex within heterosexual marriage.
 A wife may use a strap-on harness with a dildo to satisfy her husband’s need for anal sex.
 Per a Wikipedia article: “In terms of physical pleasure, a woman’s genitals may get direct stimulation from the base of the dildo … [Also, a] woman can use a secondary vibrator, between the dildo and her genitals, to get pleasure from pegging.
 Men may find stimulation of the anus, rectum, and especially the prostate, pleasurable.
 During anal sex, male pleasure can be particularly derived from the prostate, which can lead to an orgasm and ejaculation.”
 It’s been estimated that millions of US married couples engage in “pegging,” at least occasionally, in some cases regularly.

 In the picture above, the husband is taking the traditional women’s role, and the wife is taking the traditional men’s role.
-For some couples, that role-reversal has some appeal — to both spouses.
+For some couples, that role-reversal brings some undeniable pleasure.

 More on Turning Lemons into Lemonade